hashobject/lein-sitemap/README.md

 ## Usage

-To yse this for project-level plugins please do next steps.
+To use this for project-level plugins please do next steps.

 Put `[lein-sitemap "0.1.0"]` into the `:plugins` vector of your project.clj.